 important to let your body adapt to the smaller amount of obtainable oxygen in

 the atmosphere.
 Fortunately, there’s a lot to see and do in the colorful commercial hub of Namche Bazaar.
 From where you’ll get to enjoy your first unobstructed view of Everest itself.
 Many neighboring peaks including Thamserku, Kongde RI, and the distinctive summit of Ama Dabla are also visible from town.
 You can get to learn Sherpa traditions by paying a visit to the Sherpa Culture Museum.
 Then you’ll take a short hike to the Syangboche Airport just above the town.
 From here, you can capture stunning photographs of Namche Bazaar—not to mention the wall of Himalayan peaks surrounding the town.
 Finally, make sure to visit the Hotel Everest View which is regarded as the highest hotel in the world and offers great views of its namesake mountain from each window.
-Overnight stay at a guesthouse in Namche Bazaar.
+Overnight in Namche Bazar.

 The day you’ve been expecting for so long has finally arrived.
 After numerous kilometers of trekking, you’ll finally get to see Everest Base Camp with your own eyes.
 From Lobuche, you’ll strike out on a trail resulting in Gorak Shep which is a sparsely populated little village where trekkers’ lodges and guesthouses are located on the edge of a frozen lakebed.
 Gorak Shep was once the site of the original Everest Base Camp, and it’s your last stop before pressing on to the bottom camp’s current location.
 Take a flash to enjoy the semi-tame birdlife here, including snowcocks and choughs, before resuming your hike.
 Leaving back Gorakshep, you’ll begin your trekking alongside the Khumbu glacier moraine and its associated Khumbu Icefall, which is regarded as one of the hazardous parts of the climb for those attempting to summit Everest.
-Now you’ve finally reached the best part of the day—your arrival at Everest Base Camp.
-Spend some time enjoying the incredible atmosphere then, You’ll return to Gorak Shep to spend the night in your guesthouse, basking in the exhilaration of having achieved the ultimate trekker’s dream.
+Now you’ve finally reached the best part of the day of your arrival at Everest Base Camp.
+Spend some time enjoying the incredible atmosphere then, You’ll return to Gorak Shep to spend the night in your tea house/lodge, basking in the exhilaration of having achieved the ultimate trekker’s dream.